-- Dr Elena Theodorakopoulos, University of Birmingham – 2015 to April 2018
+- Amy Russell, University of Durham – 2015 to April 2019

 - Rosa Andujar, King’s College London – 2015 to April 2019

-- Dr Victoria Leonard, University of Cardiff (@tigerlilyrocks) – 2016 to April 2020
+- Victoria Leonard, Institute of Classical Studies, School of Advanced Study, University of London (@tigerlilyrocks) – 2016 to April 2020

-- Dr Lisa Eberle, University of Oxford – 2016 to April 2020
+- Katherine Harloe, University of Reading (@KatherineHarloe) – 2016 to April 2020

 The WCC also has a number of liaison officers for different groups.
 All of us would welcome your input, including questions, concerns, ideas and any other thoughts.
 Please don’t hesitate to get in touch!

 - Emma Bridges, Institute of Classical Studies (Part-time and alt-ac liaison) (@emmabridges)

 - Vicky Donnellan, British Museum (Part-time and alt-ac liaison) (@VickyDonnellan)